alexgeraldo/aw-project/back-end/backend-services/recommendations-service.md

-# Recommendations Backend Service ADR
+# Backend Recommendations Service ADR

 ## Status

 [Proposed]

+## Context

+The backend Recommendations Service division, surged from the architectural principle of spliting the backend into business oriented services.

-## Context and Description
+## Description

-Our small team is developing a new meat related app called QR Meat that allows to check on meat products and related information.
-We need to decide on how we are going to divide the in terms of Micro-frontends to ensure requirements such as modularity, reusability, flexibility, testability and maintainability.
+This service implements recommendation systems for recommending specific entities, on this application it's used to recommend Products and News Articles.

 ## Resources

+Recommendations are ...

-## Rest API
+## REST API

 ## Business Objects Interaction